alestic/aws-git-backed-static-website/README.md

     github_repository="YOUR-GITHUB-REPO"
     github_token_key="SAME-AS-ABOVE"

-and pass in these parameters when running the CloudFormation template above:
+and pass in these parameters when creating or updating the CloudFormation stack above:

         "ParameterKey=SourceType,ParameterValue=$source_type" \
         "ParameterKey=GitHubRepository,ParameterValue=$github_repository" \